Jim Pebanco

 Jaime "Jim" Pebanco is a Filipino actor, known for Bulaklak ng Maynila (1999), Patikul (2011) and Hubog (2001).
 He was mostly seen in GMA Network and several shows in TV5 and ABS-CBN.
 He was also known in film such as for his role in Pacquiao: The Movie.

 He portrayed different gay roles in film and television.

+Joel Lamangan’s 3 decades partner is Pebanco since they met in the 1980s.